zoekirsh/ruby-basics-assessment-newsletter/README.md

 1. Fix syntax errors in `newsletter.rb` so that it runs without errors
 2. Fix the `format_campus_location` method so that it has the correct output
-3. Fix the `format_footer` method so that it has the correct output
-4. Fix logic error in `calculate_recipients`
+3. Fix logic error in `calculate_recipients`
-5. Write the body of `print_recipients` to print out the recipients
+4. Write the body of `print_recipients` to print out the recipients
-6. Write the body of `format_article` to return a string with the formatted article
+5. Write the body of `format_article` to return a string with the formatted article
-7. Write the rest of the `print_newsletter` method to print all the articles
+6. Write the rest of the `print_newsletter` method to print all the articles
-8. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`
+7. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`

 ### 1. Fix syntax errors in `newsletter.rb` so that it runs without errors